PART A—PROGRAM DESCRIPTION

 How does an alleged perpetrator challenge a founded CPS finding?

-What happens if the alleged perpetrator does not request CPS to review the founded CPS finding within twenty days?
+What happens if the alleged perpetrator does not request CPS to review the founded CPS finding within thirty days?

 What happens after the alleged perpetrator requests CPS to review the founded CPS finding of child abuse or neglect?